datafolklabs/cement/doc/source/dev.rst

 =======================

-This page contains documentation for developers building their application on Cement2.
-It outlines the features of the Cement2 Framework and how to use them in your applications.
+This page contains documentation for developers building their application on Cement.
+It outlines the features of the Cement Framework and how to use them in your applications.

 .. toctree::